IPV Vaccine (Polio): Is It Safer Than Polio?

 2. WHAT ARE SIDE EFFECTS OF THE IPV VACCINE?

-Common side effects of the IPV vaccine include fever, loss of appetite, vomiting, and fatigue.4 A more serious potential side effect is seizure, which may occur in about 1 in 829 children vaccinated with IPV.5-8 Although severe side effects, such as Guillain-Barré syndrome and sudden infant death syndrome, have been observed following IPV vaccination, the Institute of Medicine (IOM) states that “the evidence is inadequate to accept or reject a causal relationship between IPV” and those conditions.9 Additionally, the manufacturer’s package insert states, “Long-term studies in animals to evaluate carcinogenic potential or impairment of fertility have not been conducted” for the IPV vaccine.4
+Common side effects of the IPV vaccine include fever, loss of appetite, vomiting, and fatigue.4 A more serious potential side effect is seizure, which may occur in about 1 in 829 children vaccinated with IPV.5-8 Although severe adverse events, such as Guillain-Barré syndrome and sudden infant death syndrome, have been observed following IPV vaccination, the Institute of Medicine (IOM) states that “the evidence is inadequate to accept or reject a causal relationship between IPV” and those conditions.9 Additionally, the manufacturer’s package insert states, “Long-term studies in animals to evaluate carcinogenic potential or impairment of fertility have not been conducted” for the IPV vaccine.4

 3. HOW ARE RISKS OF VACCINE SIDE EFFECTS MEASURED?